ankitac862/githubTrending/README.md

 # githubTrending

-Android App that lists all the daily repositories that are trending in Github
+Android App that lists all the daily repositories that are trending in Github# githubTrending